MahbubaNimmi15/weather-app/README.md

 # 🌤️ Weather App

-A responsive **Weather App** built with **HTML, CSS, and JavaScript** using the **Open-Meteo API**.
-The application provides current weather information, forecasts, favorite cities, search history, and customizable Light/Dark mode.
+A responsive Weather App built with HTML, CSS, and JavaScript using the Open-Meteo API.

 ## ✨ Features